-Sure, “Aguas de Março” (Waters of March) has listeners floating down a bossa nova creek on a fall day—but the tricky nature of the vocabulary in the lyrics can require a lot of paddling for a beginning or intermediate learner to stay afloat.
+Sure, Elis Regina’s “Aguas de Março” (Waters of March) has listeners floating down a bossa nova creek on a fall day—but the tricky nature of the vocabulary in the lyrics can require a lot of paddling for a beginning or intermediate learner to stay afloat.

-Gilberto Gil, Tom Zé, Caetano Veloso and others wrote great, complex, poetic and often political songs that are essential to the Brazilian oeuvre and mindset, but not the easiest things to approach when you’re starting out with the language.
+Gilberto Gil, Tom Zé, Caetano Veloso and others wrote great, complex, poetic and often political songs that are essential to the Brazilian oeuvre and mindset, but not the easiest to approach when you’re starting out with the language.

-Jorge Ben and the samba rockers who followed him, on the other hand, write songs about subjects that are much more approachable; you won’t have to look up every single word.
-The verses are short, and the main themes are often girls, soccer, and the awesomeness of Brazil.
-But samba rockers also have made some of the funkiest and most innovative music on the planet.
-This article presents some of the greatest and most essential samba rock grooves for beginning and intermediate learners of the Portuguese language, and a few words on how to approach each one.
+Jorge Ben and the samba rockers who followed him, on the other hand, penned songs about subjects that are much more approachable.
+The language is easier to understand—you won’t have to look up every single word.
+The verses are short and the main themes are often girls, soccer and the awesomeness of Brazil.

+Samba rockers also have made some of the funkiest and most innovative music on the planet.
+This article presents some of the greatest and most essential samba rock grooves for beginning and intermediate learners of the Portuguese language, and a few tips on how to approach each one.

-1. “Chiclete com Banana” (Gum with Banana)
+1. “Chiclete com Banana” (“Gum with Banana”)

-This song was originally performed by Jackson do Pandeiro (and written by Gordurinha and Almira Castilho) as a critique of those who would dare to mix samba with rock, who would dare to mix “Miami with Copacabana.”
+This song was originally performed by Jackson do Pandeiro (and written by Gordurinha and Almira Castilho) as a critique of those who’d dare to mix samba with rock, or mix “Miami with Copacabana.”
 It was a huge hit for him in 1959, right at the time that rock was starting to land.

-Gilberto Gil, on the other hand, was known to mix in plenty of rock himself, so it’s safe to assume that when he’s singing it, the exercise is a bit tongue in cheek.
+Gilberto Gil, on the other hand, is known to mix in plenty of rock himself, so it’s safe to assume that when he’s singing it, the exercise is a bit tongue in cheek.
 His version is slow and well enunciated, so it’s a good one to learn from.

 As you listen, note the instruments that get mentioned (you’ll learn the names of four essential Brazilian instruments).
 What should Uncle Sam pick up before the singer will even consider mixing gum and bananas?

 Now that we’ve looked at a simple song about samba rock, let’s get into that juicy, gummy, banana-y stuff.

-2. “País Tropical” (Tropical Country)
+2. “País Tropical” (“Tropical Country”)

 The video above is a live version of this famous hit (and about two minutes in Jorge transitions into “Spyro Gyra”).
 Jorge Ben’s rhythmic base-like attack on his guitar was at the heart of the creation of samba rock.

 Pais Tropical’s lyrics are an ode to Brazil.
 You should know that while Flamengo—a word he says in the lyrics—does refer to the bird you’re thinking of, here Jorge is talking about being a fan of the Rio soccer club.

-3. “Vem Balançar” (Come Swing)
+3. “Vem Balançar” (“Come Swing”)

-The lyrics for this song are straightforward; let’s get down and groove, our music is black music, we’re mixing samba with rock, rock with samba.
+The lyrics for this song are straightforward: Let’s get down and groove, our music is black music, we’re mixing samba with rock, rock with samba.

 The only tricky part may be the word balançar.
 It can mean to swing, to move back and forth, to hang and oscillate.
 As you might imagine, it’s quite useful for talking about dancing.
 The verb can mean to shift your weight entirely from one side to another with a lot of swing and attitude.